jerrytron/interacting-with-theory/_theories/elaboration-likelihood-model.md

 ---
 title: Elaboration Likelihood Model
 subtitle: FROM COMMUNICATIONS & RELATIONS
-excerpt: "The ELM is based on the idea that attitudes are important because attitudes guide decisions and other behaviors.
-While attitudes can result from a number of things, persuasion is a primary source."
+excerpt: "The ELM is based on the idea that attitudes are important because attitudes guide decisions and other behaviors."
 header:
     excerpt: false
     overlay_color: "#333"